-We are back to normal time Sunday at 11:30am PDT.
+We will be having some special guest lectures starting on September 13.
+Normal time on Sunday at 11:30am PDT unless announced otherwise.
 Same dial-in Join Microsoft Teams Meeting

 Weekly Sunday class co-hosted by HackadayU and Microsoft Reactor: https://www.meetup.com/Microsoft-Reactor-Redmond/events/270889528/